alexschneider/teascript/README.md

 #### Assignments and Mutations Are Expressions

-In teascripts, variable declarations and mutations are expressions.
+In teascript, variable declarations and mutations are expressions.

 ```
 x := 100     # We declare x and assign it the value of 10